Inflation-Adjusted Systematic Withdrawal Plan (SWP) Calculator

 How Inflation-Adjusted SWP Works

-1. You invest a lump sum amount (corpus)
+1. Invest a lump sum amount (corpus)

 2. Set an initial monthly withdrawal amount